matrix-org/matrix-spec-proposals/content/client-server-api/_index.md

 or the user has not previously been registered then the homeserver will respond with an errcode of `M_FORBIDDEN`.

-If the access token does correspond to an appservice, but the user does not exist within it's namespace then the homeserver will respond with an errcode of `M_EXCLUSIVE`.
+If the access token does correspond to an appservice, but the user id does not lie within its namespace then the homeserver will respond with an errcode of `M_EXCLUSIVE`.

 {{% http-api spec="client-server" api="login" %}}

 {{% http-api spec="client-server" api="logout" %}}

 #### Login Fallback